-Pour the cream into a medium-size bowl.
+- Pour the cream into a medium-size bowl.
 Add the powdered sugar, and vanilla bean paste and using either a mixer or whisk, beat the cream and powdered sugar until soft peaks form.

-Pile the whipped topping over the pie, mounding in the center and covering the filling completely.
+- Pile the whipped topping over the pie, mounding in the center and covering the filling completely.
 Sprinkle the toasted flaked coconut evenly across the top.

-Place the pie in the refrigerator and keep chilled until ready to serve.
+- Place the pie in the refrigerator and keep chilled until ready to serve.

-More pie recipes you might like:
+More baked pie recipes you might like:

 Blueberry Apple Mini Pies, Barbara Bakes